top of page

 Thrive Together

-We're Kyle and Leyla -- two coaches, married, raising kiddos who, despite our best efforts, seemed to bicker and complain constantly.
-Maybe a lot of parents know this feeling: you’re all together physically, but it's not quality time.
-The kids are distracted or cranky, wanting to be glued to screens, the grown-ups are exhausted, and dinner feels like another arena for squabbling.
+We're Kyle and Leyla: two coaches, married, rearing kiddos who, despite our best efforts, seemed to bicker through every dinner.
+And maybe you also know this feeling: you're all together physically, but it's not real connection.
+The kids are distracted, the grown-ups are exhausted, and dinner feels like something to survive.
+We felt it, too.
+And we wanted something different.
+What we really wanted was a home where everyone felt seen, appreciated, and celebrated for what's good in them.

-Kyle has a PhD in organizational psychology, a U.S. Navy Special Operations background, and a certification in Mindfulness Based Strengths Practice (what makes people thrive) from the VIA Institute.
-So, he did what any obsessive researcher would do: he built an intervention for his own family.
+Kyle has a PhD in organizational psychology, a U.S. Navy Special Operations background, and a certification in Mindfulness-Based Strengths Practice from the VIA Institute.
+Leyla spent 24 years as a senior U.S. diplomat in nine countries, and now coaches professionals through major life transitions.
+Between us, we knew the research on what makes people thrive.
+We just needed it to fit into a busy Tuesday night.
+So, Kyle did what any obsessive researcher would do: he built a practice for our own family.

-Our homemade version was a spinner wheel with key prompts based on positive psychology research: name two strengths you saw in someone today, share three things you're grateful for, identify your own strength you used.
-We tested it daily at dinner.
-Within weeks, something shifted - for the positive.
-There was less bickering, more kindness, even compliments were flowing.
-Our six-year-old started saying things like "I noticed you used bravery today, Daddy!" and "Mama used creativity to make dinner!"
-We tested the game with other families of all shapes and sizes - different ages, different dynamics.
-The results held: when we consistently notice the good in each other, we grow closer.
+The first version was a spinner wheel with prompts based on positive psychology: name a strength you saw in someone today, share something you're grateful for, notice a moment of presence together.
+We tested it at dinner.
+Within weeks, something had shifted and it was palpable: there was less bickering and more kindness.
+Even compliments started flowing!
+Our seven-year-old began saying things like, "I noticed you used bravery today, Daddy!" and "Mama used creativity to make dinner!"
+We shared it with other families and they reported out similar results.
+The evidence is clear: when you consistently notice the good in each other, you grow closer.
+Suddenly, family life felt like it transformed to something flourishing - not just surviving in a busy, heavy world.

-That's the movement we are building.
-One spin at a time.
-One family at a time.
-Because the world needs more families who Thrive Together.
+That's the movement we're building.
+One spin at a time, and one family at a time.
+Because we believe in celebrating what's strong, not what's wrong.
+And the world needs more families who thrive together.

 Thrive Together is built on one of the most researched ideas in modern psychology: people flourish when they know their strengths and see them reflected back by the people who matter most.

-The game is rooted in the VIA Classification of Character Strengths—a framework developed by Dr. Martin Seligman and Dr. Neal Mayerson identifying 24 universal strengths, from curiosity and kindness to bravery and gratitude.
-Decades of research show that when people recognize and use these strengths, they experience greater happiness, resilience, and connection.
+The game is rooted in positive psychology-based character strengths, a framework developed by Dr. Martin Seligman and Dr. Neal Mayerson identifying 24 universal strengths, such as curiosity, kindness, humor, bravery, fairness, etc. Decades of research show that when people recognize and use these strengths, they experience greater happiness, resilience, and connection.
+It's the recipe for human flourishing.

-We took that science and made it simple enough for a six-year-old to play.
+We took that science and made it simple enough for a five-year-old to play.

 Every spin invites your family to do what the research says works: notice strengths in action, express gratitude out loud, and practice seeing the good in each other.
 No lectures.
 No worksheets.
 Just a game that feels like play and works like an intervention.